harshshah4/mini-games-in-C-and-CPP/README.md

 # mini-games-in-CPP
-Games made during school days
+Games made during school days.
+Created in Borland and Turbo C compilers in 2012.